 - Dunbar Football Club

 - Dunbar Choral Society (weekly use of the music school)

 - Borders Cricket Club (use of School gym for training)

-- West Barns Primary School (use of school mini buses and drivers for events)
+- West Barns Primary School (use of PA system for events)

 Please contact the Headmaster if you are interested in access to any of our facilities.

 Holiday Camps – The school is happy to let educational groups and other institutions rent or make use of its buildings, facilities and grounds during holiday periods.
 In the recent past the following organisations have enjoyed staying at Belhaven:

 - International Summer Camp UK